maureencarey/paradigm/README.md

 This is used to generate figure 5.

 ##### reaction_matrix_and_transporter.py
-This generates a matrix of reaction and transporter presence for ungapfilled models, used in Figure 3.
+This generates a matrix of reaction and transporter presence for ungapfilled models, used in Figure 3B.

+##### reaction_matrix_and_transporter_after_gf.py
+This generates a matrix of reaction and transporter presence for gapfilled models, used in Figure 3E.

 ## model refinement